baijum/service-binding-documentation/docs/getting-started/quick-start.md

 sidebar_position: 2
 ---

-# Quick start
+# Quick Start Guide

-In this quick start, you will see a sample application that you can deploy and use to play around.
+Service Binding manages the data plane for applications and backing services.
+This guide provides the minimal information a needs to install the Service Binding Operator and use it to create a binding connection between components within an application.

+The goal of this quick start guide is to:

+- Provide an overview of Service Binding Operator.
+- Provide a list of prerequisites to be configured on your Kubernetes cluster.
+- Create a PostgreSQL database instance
+- Deploy the application
+- Connect the application to the database with Service Binding

+For this quick start, we are using a PostgreSQL database and a simple application using the [Spring Boot REST API server][petclinic] sample.
 This will allow you to understand how Service Binding Operator can be used to simplify the connection between a service, like a database and the application.

-For this sample, we will be using a PostgreSQL database and a simple application which will be the [Spring Boot REST API server][petclinic] sample.

 To illustrate what we are going to do, here is a visual representation of the application we are going to setup.

 ![postgresql-spring-boot](/img/docs/postgresql-spring-boot.png)

-In this configuration, we will leverage the service binding operator, to collect the binding metadatas from the PostgreSQL database and inject them into the sample application.
+In this configuration, we leverage the service binding operator, to collect the binding metadata from the PostgreSQL database and inject them into the sample application.

-Before starting, we invit you to refer to the [Prerequisites](#prerequisites) section to make sure you have all the needed components configured on your K8s cluster.
+Before starting, we invite you to refer to the [Prerequisites](#prerequisites) section to make sure you have all the needed components configured on your K8s cluster.

 The quick start will then consist into three main steps:

 1. [Create a PostgreSQL database instance](#creating-a-database-instance)
 2. [Deploy the application](#deploying-an-application)
 3. [Connect the application to the database with Service Binding](#connecting-the-application-to-a-backing-service)